AnthonyKoueik/AnthonyLiveRate/README.md

-# Anthony Test App
+# Anthony koueik
-Revolut Android Test Application
+Android playground Application

 ## Enhancements that could be made